codingchallenge8/codingchallenge2016/README.md

 # codingchallenge2016
-This is the repositor for the Coding Challenge 2016
+This is the repository for the Coding Challenge 2016